sebastianopriscan/TSPPH_PerformanceAnalysis/README.md

 # Layout of the repository

-The definitive layout of the repository is yet to be defined, so  for the moment only an initial draft will be given:

   - TSPPartitionHeuristic : git submodule containing the heuristic's description and implementation

   - formatted\_instances : directory containing the library-compatible instances eventually converted from the online sources